qwe00921/heic2/readme.md

 1. Library doesn't take any metadata from the original file, resulting file doesn't have any metadata.
 2. Library can convert bursts into an animated `gif`, however when a `heic` animation is given (like the stars animation in the demo) library will only take the first shot of the animation.
 3. Support for IE11 is not here yet.

+## About This Project

+This project is a **fork** of [alexcorvi/heic2any](https://github.com/alexcorvi/heic2any).
+Based on the original work, I have made some improvements and added a new feature:
+- **HEIC to PDF conversion**

+Many thanks to the original author for their great work!
-4. The library requires a browser-like environment to work, i.e. it needs the existence of the DOM and window object.
+5. The library requires a browser-like environment to work, i.e. it needs the existence of the DOM and window object.